 Applications are submitted directly to the UNCG graduate school.
-If you have general questions about your application, please contact our Graduate Director, Dr. Norman Chiu (email@example.com).
+If you have general questions about your application, please contact our Graduate Director, Dr. Liam Duffy (email@example.com).
 For specific questions about individual research groups, please feel free to contact any of our faculty members directly.

 Can I visit the department?